floydhub/floyd-docs/docs/guides/stop_job.md

 Experiment shutdown request submitted.
 Check status to confirm shutdown
 ```

-To check the status of your job to make sure it shut down properly, use the
+To check the status of your job to make sure it has shut down properly, use the
 `floyd status` command, as shown below:

 ```